EffieBriest/Pinn-Heat-Equation-Forward/README.md

 # Simple Physics-Informed Neural Network for the 1D Heat Equation in PyTorch

 ## Project Summary

-This project implements a simple Physics-Informed Neural Network (PINN) in PyTorch to approximate the solution of the one-dimensional heat equation.
+(work in process, the inverse direction is not done yet.
+Also the finite difference method is not complete yet) This project implements a simple Physics-Informed Neural Network (PINN) in PyTorch to approximate the solution of the one-dimensional heat equation.
 The project also includes a classical finite difference method as a numerical baseline.